apptainer/singularity-userdocs/build_a_container.rst

 ``--force``
 ===========

-The ``--force`` option will delete and overwrite an existing Singularity image without presenting the normal interactive prompt.
+The ``--force`` option will delete and overwrite an existing apptainer image without presenting the normal interactive prompt.

 ``--json``
 ==========

-The ``--json`` option will force Singularity to interpret a given definition file as a json.
+The ``--json`` option will force apptainer to interpret a given definition file as a json.

 ``--library``